Baby Come Back (Player song): Cover versions

-Lisa Stansfield, in 1997, released the song as a bonus track on the Japanese version of her self-titled album.

-Alternative rock band Lazlo Bane, in 2007, covered the song for their covers album Guilty Pleasures.

-In 2018, Australian band Ocean Alley included it as part of the "Like a Version" segment on the Australian radio station Triple J. The cover reached #16 on Triple J's Hottest 100 of 2018 and was certified gold by the Australian Recording Industry Association (ARIA).
+In 2018 Australian band Ocean Alley included it as part of the Like a Version segment on the Australian radio station Triple J. The cover reached No. 16 on Triple J's Hottest 100 of 2018 and was certified gold by the Australian Recording Industry Association (ARIA).

+The song has also been recorded by Lisa Stansfield.

 Uses in other media

+In 2008 the song was used in a commercial for a cleaning product called the Swiffer WetJet.

-In 2011, it was the source of a parody by Chicago artist, Magic 1, entitled "Cutty Come Back", which alludes to the Chicago Bears' woes without quarterback Jay Cutler.
+In 2011 it was the source of a parody by Chicago artist Magic 1 entitled "Cutty Come Back", which alludes to the Chicago Bears' woes without quarterback Jay Cutler.

 The song is also used in the Michael Bay blockbuster Transformers, when the Autobot Bumblebee communicates with its new owner Sam Witwicky through songs on the radio.
-In this case, after an incident with the girl he is attracted to, Mikaela, gets out of the car and Sam tries to persuade her to "come back".
-The lyrics of the song are expected to accomplish this desire, as laid out by the filmmakers, though it is unlikely given the context that she would actually come back anyway.

-Actress/singer Vanessa Hudgens sampled the song for her 2006 debut single "Come Back to Me", from her debut album V.
+Actress/singer Vanessa Hudgens sampled the song for her 2006 debut single "Come Back to Me", from her debut album V. 18 years later, Hudgens covered the original song during the 11th season of The Masked Singer while disguised as Goldfish.

 In The Simpsons episode "Homer Alone", when Homer calls the "Department of Missing Babies" after losing Maggie, the hold music is a newly recorded version of the song, by Peter Beckett and J.C.
 Crowley.

 This song was sung by Hank Hill and Elroy "Lucky" Kleinschmidt in the Point After Lounge in the "Church Hopping" episode of King of the Hill.

 The song was sung by Steve Smith (Scott Grimes) in the American Dad! episode "The Unbrave One".

 In a May 2014 episode of General Hospital, precocious Spencer Cassadine attempted to woo back Emma Scorpio-Drake by hiring Player to perform the song at the Nurses Ball.
 Spencer's great-grandmother Lesley Webber was supposedly a groupie of the band in the 1970s.

-In 2016, Peter Beckett performed a parody "Brady Come Back" on The Herd with Colin Cowherd about the return of New England Patriots quarterback Tom Brady from suspension.
+In 2016 Peter Beckett performed a parody "Brady Come Back" on The Herd with Colin Cowherd about the return of New England Patriots quarterback Tom Brady from suspension.